a-rosenberg/cookbook/recipes/lentil-bolognese.md

 ### notes
 Can use any type of broth.
 Mushroom or chicken broth would be nice.
 For boxed pasta I prefer *De Cecco* brand and a shape without holes or tubes for the sauce to get stuck in.
-Good options are farfalle, oriechette or fettucine.
+Good options are farfalle, oriechette or fettuccine.
 Also goes really well over roasted spaghetti squash.